-Gender roles are so engrained within Mexican culture that I spent my childhood believing it was my duty to learn how to cook so I could eventually make a good housewife for the invisible man I was expected to someday marry.
-That is, I believed I had to perform femininity in the way Mexican culture taught me: by cooking, cleaning, and planning my life according to non-existent children and a non-existent husband.
+Gender roles are so ingrained within Mexican culture that I spent my childhood believing it was my duty to learn how to cook so I could eventually make a good housewife for the invisible man I was expected to someday marry.
+I believed I had to perform femininity in the way Mexican culture taught me: by cooking, cleaning, and planning my life according to non-existent children and a non-existent husband.
 Because I was raised as a girl, I was in the mindset that my life revolved around these future events and that everything I did would be to better my chances of being a good wife and mother.

 More Radical Reads: How Misogyny Shows Up in the Queer Community

 Mexican culture relies on the gender binary because it upholds the belief that women are inferior to men.
 By allowing the inferiority of women to exist within a culture, it makes it easier to control women by keeping men in a position of power that women are not allowed to easily question.

-When non-binary, genderqueer, and transgender folk demand a space for ourselves in a culture that heavily relies on our erasure, we are putting a wedge in the belief that only men and women must exist.
+When non-binary, genderqueer, and transgender folks demand a space for ourselves in a culture that heavily relies on our erasure, we are putting a wedge in the belief that only men and women must exist.
 This then puts a wedge in the belief that men are inherently superior to women.

 Compulsory heterosexuality is expected within Mexican culture.
 As a child, I never expected myself to be otherwise.
 I didn’t experience a childhood fearfully stuck in the closet; I genuinely believed I was heterosexual because I was never given a space to explore outside of it.
-Because of this, I didn’t experience my “queer awakening” until I was in my late teens and that involved a lot of self-hate and confusion I had to overcome.
+Because of this, I didn’t experience my “queer awakening” until I was in my late teens, and that involved a lot of self-hate and confusion I had to overcome.

 I could have lived my whole life rejecting the notion that I was queer.
-I could have forced myself into only having relationships with cisgender men to hide the fact that I believed I was queer but, instead, I chose to explore the possibility of experiencing attraction towards people who didn’t fall into this pre-approved category.
+I could have forced myself into only having relationships with cisgender men to hide the fact that I believed I was queer.
+But instead, I chose to explore the possibility of experiencing attraction towards people who didn’t fall into this pre-approved category.

 By doing away with compulsory heterosexuality for ourselves, we are deviating from the social norms.
 Living as our authentic selves and accepting our queerness is a radical act in a society that conditions people to believe that deviating from the social norms is punishable and that fear of punishment should be enough to get us to comply and pretend to fit into heterosexuality.